Jelosus2/DatasetEditor/README.md

 You’ll need:
 - **Node.js ≥ 20** (download it [here](https://nodejs.org/en/download)) and **pnpm** (or npm).
 - Embedded version of a compatible python version inside the root directory named `embedded_python`
+  - You have to add pip with [get-pip.py](https://bootstrap.pypa.io/get-pip.py)
+  - You also have to uncomment the `import site` line in the pth file.
+  - (Optional) To test the tagger in development copy the `embedded_python` directory inside the `tagger` directory.
 - (Optional) Add a csv file for autocompletions named `danbooru.csv` in `Data/TagAutocompletions` and load the csv into the database.

 ```bash